 - Any application for a replacement pass must be accompanied by payment of a £10 administration fee.

-- Requests for a replacement pass will normally be processed within 3 weeks of receipt.
+- Requests for a replacement pass will be processed as soon as possible and will normally result in the replacement pass being available within 4 weeks of the application for the replacement.
 Kent County Council will not be liable for and will not refund transport costs incurred whilst a replacement pass application is being processed.